mwarning/KadNode/README.md

 ## OPTIONS

-  * `--announce` *name[:port]*
+  * `--announce` *name:port*
-    Announce a name and optional port.
-The port may be used for the authentication provider, e.g. for TLS.
+    Announce a name and port.
+The port may be used for the authentication provider, e.g. 443 for a webserver using HTTPS or the DHT port for Kadnode.
     This option may occur multiple times.

   * `--peerfile` *file*